 The Lenawee Humane Society is committed to create a culture of gratitude that encompasses our donors, our volunteers and our employees.
-The benefits of gratitude go beyond a sense of self-worth, self-efficacy and trust among employees.
+The benefits of gratitude go beyond a sense of selfworth, self-efficacy and trust among employees.
 Building a culture of gratitude at work starts at the top with Board members and the Executive Director and includes thanking the people who rarely or never get thanked, aiming for quality, not quantity, providing many opportunities for gratitude, and in the wake of crisis, taking time for giving thanks.

+Donors

+- Begin cultivation and appreciation immediately (e.g., at time of adoption) - Establish guidelines for board acknowledgement of donation (\$5K) - Vary the communication style of Thank You letters - Develop process to reach out to donors to understand their preferred communication methods.

+Volunteers

+- Develop and implement volunteer appreciation program - Establish Thankful Thursday to spotlight a volunteer - Provide free designated Volunteer tables at the "HOWL-O-WEEN Ball" - Recognize Volunteer accomplishments and milestones.

+Employees

-- Donors - o Establish guidelines for board acknowledgement of donation - o Establish program to send out birthday cards - o Ensure thank you notes are sent out within 48 hours of the donation every time - o Vary the communication style - Volunteers - o Develop and implement volunteer appreciation program - o Establish an annual volunteer appreciation event - o Provide free seats at the tables of Board members and their families at no cost at our signature Howl-O-Ween Ball Fundraiser - Employees - o Implement "kudos to coworkers" program - o Establish a Fun Committee for staff to help with compassion fatigue and team bonding/ building - Train all staff on the difference between good customer service and hospitality so that we may always strive to provide both
+- Establish compassion fatigue and team bonding/building events quarterly - Train all staff on the difference between good customer service and hospitality so that we may always strive to provide both.

-ANTICIPATED RESULT: BECOME THE ORGANIZATION OF CHOICE FOR ANIMAL SERVICES, ADOPTION, VOLUNTEERS AND SUPPORTERS
+Anticipated Result: BECOME THE ORGANIZATION OF CHOICE FOR ANIMAL SERVICES, ADOPTION, VOLUNTEERS AND SUPPORTERS.